oomek/attractplus/Layouts.md

    * `height` - Get/set the layout height.
 Default value is `ScreenHeight`.
    * `font` - Get/set the layout font name.
 Default value is the default font configured for Attract-Mode.
-   * `base_rotation` - Get/set the base (i.e the default) orientation of the
+   * `base_rotation` - Get the base orientation of Attract Mode wchich is set in General Settings.
+This property cannot be set from the script.
-     layout.
      This can be one of the following values:
       - `RotateScreen.None` (default)
       - `RotateScreen.Right`
       - `RotateScreen.Flip`
       - `RotateScreen.Left`
    * `toggle_rotation` - Get/set the "toggle" orientation of the layout.
-The
-     toggle rotation is added to the `base_rotation` to determine what the actual rotation is at any given time.
+     The toggle rotation is added to the rotation sen in general settings to determine what the actual rotation is at any given time.
      The user can change this value using the Rotation Toggle inputs.
-This can be one of the following
+     This can be one of the following values:
-     values:
       - `RotateScreen.None` (default)
       - `RotateScreen.Right`
       - `RotateScreen.Flip`